 There were other approaches to New Orleans, of course.
 Lake Borgne -- actually an oceanic bay at the southeast corner of Louisiana -- offered a place to set off troops to attack the city from the east, while Lake Ponchartain, which links into Lake Borgne, gave access to the city from the north.
 Both bodies of water were shallow, however, meaning they were only navigable by shallow-draft vessels; the British chose to attack by way of Lake Borgne, with a force of 14,000 troops supported by Royal Navy warships, transports, and auxiliary vessels.

 From 10 December, British gun barges and gunboats conducted running clashes with five of Commodore Patterson's gunboats, under the tactical direction of US Navy Lieutenant Thomas ap Catesby Jones -- the puzzling name was Welsh, meaning "Thomas son of Catesby Jones".
 Jones was unable to do more than harass the British, however, and was finally forced to stand and fight by uncooperative winds and tides on 14 December.
 The result was a sharp nasty battle against a British force of over 40 armed ship's boats, in which Jones was wounded and all the American gunboats taken.
 The failure of American arms in the "Battle of Lake Borgne", as it came to be known, greatly agitated the citizens of New Orleans.
-Jackson, who took a very dim view of public unrest, responded by declaring martial law over the city on 16 December; it was questionable that he had the formal authority to do any such thing, but Jackson was never the sort to worry overmuch about niceties.
+Jackson, who took a very dim view of public unrest, responded by declaring martial law over the city on 16 December; it was questionable that he had the formal authority to do any such thing, but Jackson was never one to worry overmuch about formalities.
 Movements in and out of the city were to be supervised and a strict curfew was imposed.

 Jackson also called up the local militia, though they were a motley bunch, widely diverse in ethnicity, social class, and level of motivation.
 Jackson put them to drill in hopes of making something out of them, since he needed all the help he could get, and particularly praised the black militia units.
 On 17 December, he also agreed to bring Jean Lafitte and his pirates into his force, granting the amnesty that Lafitte had ask for in return for loyal service.

 Jackson hadn't wanted anything to do with them, referring to them as "hellish banditti"; the pirates were violating American neutrality by preying on vessels of nations not at war with the United States, and even Jackson was aware that he couldn't lash out at the Spanish for violating their neutrality while condoning violations of Spanish neutrality himself.
-However, Governor Claiborne had come around to believing Lafitte's help was necessary and was persuasive, with Jean Lafitte also performing a smooth sales job on the general.
+However, Governor Claiborne had come around to believing Lafitte's help was necessary; Claiborne was persuasive, with Jean Lafitte also performing a smooth sales job on the general.
 The pirates were skilled gunners, and so Jackson set them up in artillery units to contribute to the defense of the city.
 Lafitte himself returned to Grand Terre to keep an eye out for any British moves from that direction.

 In the meantime, the British fleet had been offloading troops using barges, ferrying them to the Louisiana shores.
 The attractions of the Lake Borgne route were balanced by the fact that British troops had to advance over treacherous terrain, marked by marshes, swamps, and watercourses -- with General Keane's shortage of flatboats making things even more difficult for him.
 British troops found the alligators that infested the area particularly intimidating.
 On top of that, the weather was unusually chilly for the Gulf Coast, with frosts in the morning and some of the black troops in the British command dying of cold and exposure.